Things to do in Paris

 The Towers of Notre Dame

 Yes, the towers, specifically.
-Notre Dame’s interior is certainly worth a visit but can feel a little samey if you've already seen a lot of Europe's great cathedrals.
-The roof and towers are a very different, uniquely Parisian story.
+The interior of Notre Dame - the spiritual heart of France - is free to visit and its many Gothic details shouldn't be missed.
+But the roof and towers are a huge part of what make this grand lady so special.
 Those gargoyles are worth seeing up close, and they have one of the best views in Paris!
 Yes, there is a queue.
 Yes, there is an entry fee.
 Yes, you have to climb the stairs.
 Yes, it’s worth it.

 Every traveller should visit The Louvre once in their lifetime, though how you choose to visit will depend on what kind of traveller you are.
 If classical art is your passion, spend all day here with no apologies.
 You still won’t see it all.
 If you just want to see the Mona Lisa and Venus de Milo, that’s fine too.
 Just take your time between them, and you’ll still enjoy your fill of top-notch art.
 Avoid visiting on Monday when the Orsay is closed.